nataliecardot/nodejs-shop/README.md

 npm install
 ```

 2. Change the filename of `example-nodemon.json` to `nodemon.json`.
-Use the example as a guideline to replace keys with appropriate API keys, etc., from MongoDB, Sendgrid, and Stripe.
+Use the example as a guideline to replace keys with appropriate API keys, etc., from MongoDB, SendGrid, and Stripe.
 These can each be acquired using a free account.

 3. Start Node server at http://localhost:3000